SuperNOVAS v1.5

 Populates an 'on_surface' data structure, for an observer on the surface of the Earth, with the given parameters.

 Note, that because this is an original NOVAS C routine, it does not have an argument to set a humidity value (e.g. for radio refraction).
-As such, the humidity value remains undefined after this call.
-To set the humidity, set the output structure's field after calling this funcion.
-Its unit is [%], and so the range is 0.0–100.0.
+As such, the humidity is set to a a default mean annual value for the location.
+To set an actual humidity, set the output structure's field after calling this funcion.

 NOTES